Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal-Projector.md

 ## Limitations

-- If you project a decal onto a transparent surface, HDRP ignores the decal's Texture tiling as well as the decal's emision.
+- If you project a decal onto a transparent surface, HDRP ignores the decal's Texture tiling as well as the decal's emission.
 - In **Project Settings > Graphics**, if **Instancing Variants** is set to **Strip All**, Unity strips the Decal Shader this component references when you build your Project.
 This happens even if you include the Shader in the **Always Included Shaders** list.
 If Unity strips the Shader during the build process, the decal does not appear in your built Application.